 Dr. Rockman has been active in expanding newer minimally invasive varicose vein procedures at NYU.
 Dr. Rockman treats vascular disease patients of both genders, and serves as a premier vascular surgeon for female patients who wish to be treated by a female physician.

 Dr. Rockman is well published in many areas of vascular surgery, including carotid artery surgery and endovascular aortic aneurysm treatment.
 She is on the editorial board of the Journal of Vascular Surgery.
 She has authored over 40 peer-reviewed original publications and numerous textbook chapters.
 Her work demonstrates particular interest in the outcomes of vascular surgical procedures in women.

-At the NYU VEIN CENTER, we take a comprehensive approach to treating your vein problems.
+At the Vein Center at NYU Langone Medical Center, we take a comprehensive approach to treating your vein problems.
 We obtain a history and perform a physical exam in a comfortable, patient-friendly environment.
 We perform a noninvasive ultrasound exam at our in-office vascular lab to determine the areas of your venous problems (dilated veins, faulty valves, and areas of clot).
 Based on the information collected, a custom, individualized treatment plan is formulated by your doctor and discussed with you in detail.
 Veins that are cosmetically unappealing, or cause pain or other symptoms are prime candidates for treatment.
 Our faculty of surgeons has developed many procedures that will make your vein care simple and convenient.
 Endovenous Laser - VenaCure™ — VenaCure™ is a minimally invasive office based treatment alternative for Closure™ and surgical stripping of the great saphenous vein.

 RF (radiofrequency) Closure™ and Laser Ablation — tthese minimally invasive procedures use either radiofrequency or laser energy to cause the diseased vein wall to collapse and seal shut.